-- Daily Assignments (25%): lecture quizzes, wiki, timeline, and discussion board posts, and other written work. - Listening Diagrams (25%): the ability to listen, comprehend, and articulate the events of jazz performances from different subgenres and style periods is a primary learning outcome of this course. - Midterm Assessment (25%): to be comprised of at-home essay and a listening assessment - Final Assessment Portfolio (25%): may consist of any combination of at-home essays, listening assessments, and learner presentations
+- Daily Assignments (30%): lecture quizzes, Blackboard wiki, timeline, and discussion board posts, and other written work. - Listening Charts (30%): the ability to listen, comprehend, and articulate the events of jazz performances from different subgenres and style periods is a primary learning outcome of this course. - Midterm Assessment (20%): may be comprised of an essay prompt and/or listening assessment - Final Assessment Portfolio (20%): may consist of any combination of at-home essays, listening assessments, and learner presentations